ammarhakim/gkyl-doc/source/index.rst

 Gkeyll v2.0 (pronounced as in the book `"The Strange Case of Dr. Jekyll and Mr. Hyde"
 <https://www.gutenberg.org/files/43/43-h/43-h.htm>`_) is a
-computational plasma physics code mostly written in C/C++ and `LuaJIT
+computational plasma physics code mostly written in C and `LuaJIT
 <http://luajit.org>`_.
 Gkeyll contains solvers for gyrokinetic
 equations, Vlasov-Maxwell equations, and multi-fluid equations.
-Gkeyll *contains ab-initio and novel implementations* of a number of algorithms, and perhaps is unique in using a JIT compiled typeless dynamic language for as its main implementation language.

 The Gkeyll package contains two major parts: the :ref:`gkyl <gkyl_main>` simulation framework and the the :ref:`postgkyl <pg_main>` post-processing package.
 Here you will find documentation for the full Gkeyll package.

-For license and authors see :doc:`License and Authors
+For license and authors see :doc:`License <aboutAndLicense>` and `Authors <app/authors.rst>`.
-<aboutAndLicense>`.

 .. image:: Shi2019image.png
     :class: align-right